 Welcome to our website dedicated to Bell Ringing and the Village of Haughton, near Stafford.
 Please subscribe to receive updates and news by email.
 Feel free to contact us with information you would like us to put on the site and Share the link www.thebellringers.org.uk with your friends, family and neighbours.
-We practice weekly please see our post below for our current timetable.
+We practice weekly on a Tuesday at 8pm.

 Haughton Village News

 Phishing remains the most successful attack vector for cyber criminals targeting individuals and businesses.

 Cyber criminals love phishing.
 Unfortunately, this is not a harmless riverbank pursuit.
 When criminals go phishing, you are the fish and the bait is usually contained in a scam email or text message.
 The criminal's goal is to convince you to click on the links within their scam email or text message, or to give away sensitive information (such as bank details).
 These messages may look like the real thing but are malicious.
 Once clicked, you may be sent to a dodgy website which could download viruses onto your computer, or steal your passwords.